kerinb/CS4400-Cyclomatic-Complexity---Internet-Applications/README.md

     * **{'commits': -1}** indicates that there is no more work left to do, and so the worker terminates execution.
     * **{'commits': commit}** provides the hash corresponding to a commit in the cloned repository, instructing the worker to perform a calculation on the repository at this commit.
 * Once the worker is given work to do:
-    * The worker checks out the repository at the specified commit, and extracts the python files (since non-python files cannot be analysed for cyclomatic complexity by the Radon library)
+    * The worker checks out the repository at the specified commit, and extracts the python files (since non-python files cannot be analysed for cyclomatic complexity by the Radon library).
     * The worker then iterates over each file in this commit, calculating the cyclomatic complexity and adding the result to a running total.
     * Once the cyclomatic complexity has been calculated for all files in the commit, the worker calculates the average complexity of the commit by dividing the running total by the number of files in the commit.
     * This result is then sent back to the Manager, and the worker proceeds to poll the Manager for more work.
-* Once there is no more work to do, the worker will receive the {'commits': -1} response to a request for more work - an instruction to terminate.
-The worker responds to this with a post request to the URL http://127.0.0.1:5000/add_new_worker, and then terminates.
+* Once there is no more work to do, the worker will receive the **{'commits': -1}** response to a request for more work - an instruction to terminate.
+The worker responds to this with a post request to the URL **http://127.0.0.1:5000/add_new_worker**, and then terminates.

 #### The Shared Function Library ####
 The shared function library contains the shared method and variables to clone the required git repository.

 ### Results ###
-The results obtained from the experiments can be viewed in the file _"individual_results.txt"_.
+The results obtained from the experiments can be viewed in the file _"**individual_results.txt**"_.

 In this file, the results are entered in CSV format.
 For the purposes of this investigation, the number of workers spawned was increased systematically from 1 to 20 to compare the difference in the time taken for them to calculate the average _CC_.
 The resulting graph is shown in the below image.